PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 - Admin can remove data OK.

 II.
 To do if time:
-- Sovelluksen käyttöliittymä ja ulkoasu ovat viimeisteltyjä
+- Sovelluksen käyttöliittymä ja ulkoasu ovat viimeisteltyjä: Improve still register, error, and admin
 - Ading all data into tables in Github?
 - Change to if not result: and if result: (https://hy-tsoha.github.io/materiaali/tekninen_tarkastuslista/)
 - Modify SELECT * and divide SQL searches into separate rows as advised (https://hy-tsoha.github.io/materiaali/tekninen_tarkastuslista/)